Binazirfarokhi/intro-python-LLM/README.md

 top to botton and left to write variables : save - like a box with a lable on it
 <!-- str() converts a variable to a string (text) type in Python. -->
+python3 index.py : this is how to run python on terminal python is like java or c, you can not run in the browser, browser can only understand js so they write a library called brython,